In This Article

 Survival Lesson #4.
 Small Mistakes Can Be Magnified

-Any mistake can easily snowball into something as large as death.
-For example, if you break a leg, than you will have a world of problems in places that either won’t offer proper medical care, or doesn’t have medical care.
+Holocaust survivors had to quickly realize that any mistake can easily snowball into something as large as death.
+For example, if you break a leg, then you will have a world of problems in a places that either doesn’t offer proper medical care, or even medical care at all.

 Survival Lesson #5.
 Positivity Over Negativity

-A good practice to staying positive is to visualize moments of comfort and happiness.
+A good practice for staying positive is to visualize moments of comfort and happiness.
 Perhaps family get-togethers or a game.

 Positivity also ensures that you take care of yourself properly.
 It may be to keep as clean as possible, or to keep up your strength.

 Survival Lesson #6.
 In Times of Fear, Support Is Necessary

 Of course, if you are a loner and you prefer to be alone over anything else, this doesn’t apply to you.

 Most of us cope challenges when we don’t face them alone.
 There are several examples of this, such as on Fania Fainer’s 20th birthday, when 18 Auschwitz inmates made a heart-shaped booklet out of their mixed bread and water to brighten her day.